EdDataScienceEES/tutorial-ChenRunlin0718/index.md

 8. Evaluate the model's performance.

-### (Optional) Part IV: Advanced Techniques and Challenge
+### (Optional) Part IV: Challenge: Evaluating the Impact of Temperature Trends
-8. Advanced Topics:
-a) Multivariate time series analysis (e.g., temperature and rainfall relationships).
-b) Seasonal decomposition of environmental data using Loess (STL).
+10: Analyze whether there is a long-term trend in the temperature data and assess its impact on the forecasting model.

 ## 1. Introduction
 Time series data are sequential data points collected over time.
 In environmental science, these could be measurements like temperature, rainfall, species population counts, or carbon dioxide levels.
 Time series analysis allows us to detect trends, seasonality, and anomalies, predict future values, and understand temporal dynamics of environmental processes.
 In this tutorial, you’ll learn the basics of time series analysis, including data preprocessing, visualization, decomposition, and basic forecasting techniques.